edgency/c4dtools/README.md

 ## For Cinema 4D User

 The `c4dtools` library is **not a plugin**.
 It is a code library that can be used to make things easier when writing plugins.
-A plugom that relies on this library requires you to install the it before the plugin can be used.
+Just like a plugin makes your life easier, this library makes the life of the developer easier.
+A plugin that relies on this library requires you to install it before the actual plugin can be used.

 ## Installation